-The pre-bankruptcy settlement procedure is conducted before the Financial Agency, and the duration of the procedure is limited to 120 days.
-If the pre-bankruptcy settlement cannot be completed within 120-days deadline, the company shall enter bankruptcy proceedings.
+Under the Bankruptcy Act, the pre-bankruptcy settlement procedure is conducted before the competent commercial court, while certain actions are conducted by the Financial Agency, and the duration of the procedure is limited to 120 days (which may exceptionally be prolonged for additional period of 90 days).

 Bankruptcy proceedings in Croatia may be initiated over legal entities and certain categories of individuals, notably sole traders and registered craftsmen.
 Bankruptcy proceedings may be initiated by any of the company's creditors or by the debtor company itself.
-Under Croatian law, there are three reasons for filing for bankruptcy: (i) short-term insolvency, (ii) insolvency and (iii) overindebtness.
-While a short-term insolvency refers to inability of the company to timely fulfil its due monetary obligations within a particular period, insolvency occurs where a company cannot fulfil its due monetary obligations on a more permanent basis.
+In addition, the Financial Agency, which maintains a registry of all business accounts of Croatian companies, is obligated to initiate bankruptcy for all companies whose accounts are blocked by creditors for longer than 120 consecutive days, within eight days following this period (of 120 days).
+The responsible person of the debtor is obligated to initiate bankruptcy proceedings within 21 days from the time bankruptcy reasons arise.
+Under Croatian law, there are two reasons for filing for bankruptcy: (i) insolvency and (iii) overindebtness.
+Insolvency occurs where a company cannot fulfil its due monetary obligations on a more permanent basis.
 Overindebtness on the other hand, means that a company's assets do not cover its existing liabilities.